How UTSW Ensures Patient Safety – Preventing Patient Falls

 The graph illustrates, by year, the number of patient falls with injuries in UTSW hospitals and clinics.
 Numbers are shown for both minor and major injuries.

-We believe this number is still too high.
+We believe any fall in the hospital is too many.
 UT Southwestern has started a comprehensive prevention program aimed at reducing the number of falls.